AakashVasudevan/Py-SPMF/README.md

 See [examples]('https://github.com/AakashVasudevan/Py-SPMF/tree/main/examples') for more details.

 For a detailed explanation of the algorithm and parameters, refer to the corresponding webpage in the SPMF [documentation](http://www.philippe-fournier-viger.com/spmf/index.php?link=documentation.php).

-### SPMF Executable

-Download it from the [SPMF Website](http://www.philippe-fournier-viger.com/spmf/index.php?link=download.php).
-It is assumed that the SPMF binary `spmf.jar` is located in the `binaries` directory inside `Py-SPMF`.
-If it is not, either symlink it, or use the `executable_path` parameter.

 ## Implementation Checklist